 - 1. Class attendance and participation (10% of final grade) - 2.
 Practice questions (5 sets; 40% of final grade) - a.
 Multiple-choice and true-false questions on the current week's topics (same format as exam questions) - b.
 On each problem set, we only count the 10 questions on which you did best, but you are strongly encouraged to attempt all of them - c.
 Only your 4 best problem sets count for the final grade - d.
 Due dates are announced on Canvas - 3.
 Final exam (50% of final grade) - a.
-Friday, December 17th, 9-11a. - b.
-Details of exam format will be provided later
+The exam will be offered online via Canvas, on Dec.
+15, 9-11am. - b.
+Details about the exam and its format will be announced in class. - c.
+If you have questions about attendance, see Wharton's exam conflict policy.